-Select your base language followed by any additional languges that you would like maximo to make use of.
+Select your base language followed by any additional languages that you would like Maximo to make use of.

 In the Apply Deployment Operations screen, we deselected the last 2 option “Build the application EAR file” and “Deploy the application EAR file to the application server”.
 We will run these manually later manually to save some time.
 In this example, the apply deployment ran for 3 hours.

 Keep an eye out on the messages that appear.
 As this was my first time with the Maximo product, it took me several attempt to get past this stage.
 Hence the decision to write this document.

 Some messages that you will be happy to see are:

 When it finally finishes Select No and close the Tivoli Application.

 NB: IBM Control Desk is not deployed at this point.
 Remember we did not tick the last 2 option regarding the EAR file creation and deployment.